From swimming with Australian sea lions to cuddling koalas, here’s our guide to South Australia’s best wildlife

 Tell me more: Come face-to-face with South Australia’s amazing aquatic wildlife on the Eyre Peninsula.
 Cage dive with great white sharks, swim with tuna and cuttlefish, splash with dolphins and swim with sea lions.
 Make sure you always keep your eyes open when snorkelling around the Fleurieu Peninsula or Yorke Peninsula to spot the iconic and unique Leafy Sea Dragon, and on the Eyre Peninsula for Giant Australian Cuttlefish.
 All the more reason South Australia’s waters are the perfect place to take an ocean dip with our flippered friends.

 Swim with flippered friends in crystal-clear waters.
 Relax with afternoon tea and a glass of champagne.

 3. Cuddle koalas and see kangaroos

 Tell me more: Ever wished you could see Australia’s cute, cuddly, and not so cuddly animals in one convenient location?
-Discover must-see native species at the Adelaide Hills’ Cleland Wildlife Park.
+Discover must-see native species at Cleland Wildlife Park in the Adelaide Hills and Mikkira Station in Port Lincoln.
 At Cleland you can see over 130 species with no boundaries!
 Get up-close to kangaroos, koalas and reptiles less than an hour’s drive away from Adelaide.

 Curious koalas at Cleland Wildlife Park